NekaouMike/simplesite/README.md

 # simplesite
-A Simple editable site that is amazing and works well
+A Simple editable site that is amazing and works well and dark mode

 # Features
 Page Handler to do 404 and /link vs /link.php